-Firstly a trade deficit refers to trade in goods (visible goods).
-A deficit implies the value of imports is greater than exports.
+A trade deficit implies the value of imports of goods is greater than exports.
+(M>X)

 The trade deficit is an important component of the current account on the balance of payments.
-Sometimes people use ta rade deficit and a current account interchangeably, but in the UK this is not correct.
-The current account also includes trade on services (invisibles)
+Sometimes people use a trade deficit and a current account interchangeably, but in the UK this is not correct.
+The current account also includes trade on services.
+(Invisibles)

 A trade deficit is often seen as a bad thing.
 It suggests we are ‘living beyond our means’ However, many economists argue a trade deficit isn’t necessarily a bad thing.